Chasek6/Team-Profile-Generator/README.md

 # Team Profile Generator
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Chasek6/team-profile-generator)
 ## Description
 This project is ran with node.js.
-Using inquire , two different types of prompts are fired with different paths depending on userinput.
+Using inquire , two different types of prompts are fired with different paths depending on user-input.
 Using a generic employee constructor and 3 subclasses the users input is ultimately translated into an HTML friendly series of template literals that iterate through an array of employees the user has created to dynamically generate cards for each employee.
-URL to video https://drive.google.com/file/d/1NbVEF-ORstLmJ3wQlnGaJ6YCL6saZSJA/view
+URL to video https://youtu.be/xhAWiOyNg6w
 ## Table of Contents
 - [Team Profile Generator](#team-profile-generator)
   - [Description](#description)